rioter00/Collab-Hub/docs/max.md

 	getUsers

-If you request with getUsers, the server will send the response with a 'users' header followed by an array of Objects:
+If you request with `getUsers`, the server will send the response with a 'users' header followed by an array of Objects:

 Example